 Business trips for meeting clients are soon going to be a thing of the past.
 When you can converse with clients through videoconferencing, why spend so much money on plane tickets, hotel stays, dining expenses, and so on?
 This will inevitably affect the airline industry.
 According to an estimate, business travelers only make up 12 percent of the total number of passengers.
 However, they tend to be twice as profitable when compared to regular travelers.
 In fact, business passengers might contribute almost 75 percent of an airline’s profit on some flights.
 As such, the decline in business travelers due to videoconferencing could trigger airlines to raise the ticket prices of normal passengers.

-One of the most debated topics during the pandemic was the lack of essential medical supplies.
+One of the most debated topics during the COVID-19 pandemic was the lack of essential medical supplies.
 Countries scrambled to secure enough masks, gloves, and other medical devices necessary to keep the outbreak in check.
 In Italy, a 3D printing company has shown how critical this technology will be in the future.

 When a hospital discovered that they were in urgent need of valves that connect patients to breathing machines, the company manufactured 100 of them for less than a euro (US$1.12) through 3D printing.
 This was done in less than 24 hours!
 Moving forward, 3D printing devices will definitely become a common sight across all industries and even in our homes.